JHodgkins/MSP1-Fundraising-Group/README.md

 -   [Firefox](https://addons.mozilla.org/firefox/addon/gitpod/)
 4. Accept permissions for the extensions and then return to the repository you wish to clone.
 5. There should be a green Gitpod button now located to the right, selecting this will open GitHub new repository screen.
 6. Create a new repository and Gitpod will launch your new repository into the user interface.

+### Making a local clone
+1. Log in to GitHub and locate the GitHub Repository
+2. Locate the Code button located to the right of the screen, click on this to reveal a sub menu, "Clone or download a zip file should be seen".
+3. To clone the repository using HTTPS, under "Clone with HTTPS title", copy the link to your clipboard.
+4. Open Git Bash
+5. Change the current working directory to the location where you wish the cloned directory to be made.
+6. Type git clone, and then paste the URL you copied above. e.g., $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
+7. Press Enter and your local clone will start to be created.

 ## Credits and resources used
 ### Code snippets
--  Responsive video CSS code was used from this tutorial site [Responsive Video tutorial](https://avexdesigns.com/blog/responsive-youtube-embed*/)
+-  [Google search central](https://developers.google.com/search/docs/advanced/robots/robots_meta_tag), used for reference to add noindex and nofollow to thankyou page
+-  [Responsive Video tutorial](https://avexdesigns.com/blog/responsive-youtube-embed*/), used to scale the embedded video on the donate page.
--  Pie chart code was used from this tutorial and was modified to meet the websites needs, [Pie chart tutorial](https://www.geeksforgeeks.org/how-to-create-a-pie-chart-using-html-css/)
+-  [Pie chart tutorial](https://www.geeksforgeeks.org/how-to-create-a-pie-chart-using-html-css/), used for helping to create the pie chart on the donation page
+-  [Invalid/valid code tutorial MDN Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:valid), used for form validation

 ### Images and Icons
--  Main hero image used across the site and the contact us photograph of a guide dog owner and his guide dog were taken by the developer J Hodgkins, who is also the owner of the guide dog.
+-  Main hero image used across the site, and the contact us form photograph of a guide dog owner and his guide dog were taken by the developer's wife J Hodgkins, who is also the owner of the guide dog.
 -  Icons used were Font Awesome Free fonts
 -  In support of Guide Dogs logo next to fundraising group logo is provided by Guide Dogs through their VIP area for volunteer resources.